Local Government

 Voting

-The Department of Housing, Local Government and Heritage is responsible for the law dealing with registration of electors and for conducting elections and referendums.
+The Department of Housing, Local Government and Heritage is responsible for the policy and laws about the conduct of elections and referendums and the registration of electors.

 - an ongoing review of electoral law

-- review of constituencies and local electoral areas
+- legislating for changes, when recommended, to constituencies and local electoral areas

-For more detailed information you should consult the relevant constitutional and legislative provisions relating to electoral law, available on the Irish Statute Book website.
+The relevant constitutional and legislative provisions relating to electoral law are available on the Irish Statute Book website.

 Fire / Emergency